Registrations for our bursary programme are currently closed.

 You can also obtain an up to date PDF copy of this policy here: https://www.cityandguildsgroup.com/group-policies#privacy.

-Alternative options for funding
+Other options for funding

 Not eligible for our bursary programme?
 Here is a list of other sources of funding available as well as funding searches and directories.